 Does Morning Kick have artificial sweeteners?

 No, Morning Kick does not contain artificial sweeteners.
-It does, however, contain stevia, which some people think has a chemical-like after taste.
-Stevia is a plant-based non-caloric sweetener.
+It does, however, contain stevia (Reb A), which some people think has a chemical-like after taste.
+Stevia leaf is a plant-based non-caloric sweetener.

 How much caffeine is in Roundhouse Morning Kick?